ninjeanne/datastorm/Visualization/README.md

 A table that groups values for a range of longitudes (or latitudes and elevations) could look like this:
 Longitude Range | TMAX | TMIN | TAVG | SNOW | PRCP | WSFG | ...

-We found that XX, YY and ZZ (TODO) might be considered the best places for a refugee settlement.
-But if this research should continue to gain deeper insights and with a team of skilled meteorologists, we are convinced that our architecture will fit their needs.